dreamerblue/expanda.js/README.md

 ```
 $(...).expanda({
     'autoExpand': '' // Its all direct children in 'autoExpand'
-                     // will be automatically executed expanda().
+                     // will be automatically executed expanda()
                      // Use comma as delimiter
 })
 ```